 Some of the drawbacks include:

 - Unavoidable non-uniformity after the planks have been laid.

 - Due to the strength of commercially applied finishes, if the floor needs to be refinished in the future, sanding will need to go further into the wood to remove all the finish.

 - If a piece of the floor is damaged, either the whole floor needs to be refinished or that piece must be replaced.

 Types of Finishes

 Surface sealers cover the surface of the wood.
 When the solvent evaporates, the resin hardens, and remains firmly bonded to the surface of the wood.
 They are easy to apply and come in a wide selection of products.
 Surface sealers include polyurethane, urethane, lacquer, epoxy, varnish, wax, and shellac.
 The most widely used and most durable of these is polyurethane.
 Some finishes are slow drying, while others are fast drying.
 Professionals use special tools to apply fast drying finishes to ensure evenness.
 If a dent or scratch occurs, the damage will leave a white mark.
-This visual impudence will require that the whole floor be refinished which causes a lot of health concerns from the dust and emissions off-gassing after the finish is applied to cure.
+This visual imperfection will require that the whole floor to be refinished, which causes a lot of health concerns from the dust and emissions off-gassing after the finish is applied to cure.